 Many classroom themes develop by looking at common needs of the people of our planet, and how different cultures solve those needs.
 In this way all the children are able to make a positive contribution to the curriculum and to be proud of their own cultural background.
 We aim to develop the children’s understanding of a variety of cultures and hence reduce any fear they may have.
 The school is committed to its policy on equal opportunities and is active in its desire to eliminate racial harassment.

 All the children in the school have access to and dedicated lessons in our networked, multi-media computer suite.
 We have invested heavily in our computer technology to produce a suite where the children can work on fast machines on a one-to-one basis.
 Computers are seen as a vital tool for the development of learning and information handling and an integral part of the learning process.
-This is aided considerably by the interactive whiteboards and iPads.
+This is aided considerably by the interactive whiteboards, iPads and Chromebooks.
 The school has a library of software to support all curriculum areas.
 We aim for the children to understand the important part information technology plays in all our lives, to be able to handle it competently and value this asset.